 I have had a wonderful response to my Plant Ally card deck since I launched them at the beginning of this year.
-I have carefully listened to feedback and have since revised them a little to embrace this new information.
+I have carefully listened to the feedback and have since revised it a little to embrace this new information.
 There has been a lot of positive interest in them, but also a little confusion.
-As a long-term user of oracle cards, I made an assumption that most people knew exactly what they are and how to use them.
+As a long-term user of Oracle cards, I made an assumption that most people knew exactly what they were and how to use them.
 So, I decided to write this post to honour your need to understand what my cards are truly about and to also help you decide if they are a good fit for you.

 What are Plant Ally Healing cards?

 Within every woman there lives a powerful force, filled with good instincts, passionate creativity, and ageless knowing.
 She is the Wild Woman, who represents the instinctual and wise nature of women (Clarrissa Pinkola Estés).

 The Plant Ally Deck has been created to facilitate and help you reconnect with the many aspects of the feisty, healthy, visionary attributes that form part of this instinctual nature.